 All students who major in the College of Arts & Sciences take a foreign language or foreign culture (FC) course for at least one semester as a core requirement.
 Foreign language is not a core requirement of the Schools of Business Administration, Engineering & Applied Science, Education or Nursing and Human Physiology.
 However, mastery of a foreign language is a significant enhancement to a well-rounded education, so students in all disciplines with interest in languages are encouraged to include language study in their program.
 Feel free to take a language other than the one(s) you studied in high school.
 Introductory courses are available in all languages taught at GU with no expectation of previous study, so be adventurous!

 English 101 (English Composition) is a University Core requirement, meaning all students, regardless of major, must complete this course.
 Students may earn college level credit for English Composition prior to enrolling at Gonzaga.
-If you have taken any transfer credit work, please indicate this in your registration survey, which will be available in May.
+If you have taken any transfer credit work, please indicate this when completing the Academic Interest Survey.

 Yes, perhaps.
 Once you receive your schedule, if you have questions or concerns, plan to either call, e-mail or visit our office during Schedule Change Times.
 We will listen to your concerns and review your schedule with you to see if changes are necessary and/or possible.
 Our first priority is registering you for a first semester that sets you on a four-year path to graduation.
 If that requires schedule changes, we will gladly make them.
 For more information about schedule changes, please click here.

-We will be available for in-person schedule changes and advising during New Student Orientation.
+We will be available for schedule changes and advising during New Student Orientation.
 Once classes begin, please consult with your Academic Advisor before requesting changes to your schedule.
 These changes must be made during the "ADD/DROP" period, in the first few days of classes.
-The last day to add a course for fall semester 2014 is Wednesday, September 10th.
-The last day to drop a course for fall semester 2014 is Friday, September 12th.
-The last day to withdraw from a course is Friday, November 14th (advisor signature required).
-What is the difference between dropping and withdrawing?
-See our General FAQs for information.
+The last day to add a course for fall semester 2015 is Wednesday, September 9th.
+The last day to drop a course for fall semester 2015 is Friday, September 11th.
+Advisors in AAA will take your schedule change requests, by appointment only, from September 1st through September 11th.
+For more information about schedule changes, please click here.